AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/procedure-summary-1-summary.md

-This file is required by the IG Publisher.
+This file is intentionally empty.
+It is required to be included by the IG Publisher.